Festival Hall (Melbourne): History

 The Living End's Live at Festival Hall was filmed there on 19 May 2006.

 On 30 January 2008, Rage Against the Machine performed at the venue in what was only their second headline show outside the United States since their breakup in September 2000.

 Festival Hall's versatile set-up has been used for many events including a weekly conversion into a television studio for the production of The Price is Right for the Seven Network.
 The venue has also been used for black tie dinners, product launches, conferences, motivation sessions, art exhibitions, large Christmas parties, religious and cultural events, and even as an examination venue for Swinburne University.

 In January 2018, Stadiums Australia proposed that the site becomes a pair of apartment towers while retaining the front facade, with the intention of selling the project, saying it could no longer compete with other newer venues.
 A subsequent nomination to the State heritage body Heritage Victoria was successful, with the site gaining permanent heritage protection in November 2018.

 On 25 October 2020 Hillsong Church announced they had purchased Festival Hall with the intention to continue running the venue as a community entertainment venue, as well as to use it for Hillsong Church Services on Sundays.
 Stadium Pty Ltd was voluntarily liquidated and formally wound up in July 2021.

+In March 2023, Live Nation took over operations for the venue.